 Where Is Key West?

-Key West is a key in the Florida Keys and a US island city.
+Key West is a key in the Florida Keys and a US island city and one of the coolest places to visit in the US.
 It is not only Florida’s southernmost point but also the southernmost city in the United States.
 It’s just 90 miles north of Cuba.

 People travel from all over the world to experience Key West’s beaches, delicious seafood, and overall laid-back island vibe.
 It’s a dream destination, unlike anywhere else I’ve been in the US, and a must-visit when visiting Florida.